ASyMOB: Algebraic Symbolic Mathematical Operations Benchmark: Experimental Results

 A significant finding is the substantial degradation in performance when models are faced with perturbed versions of the seed questions (Figures \ref{fig:numall-noise-graph}, \ref{fig:Eq-noise-bars}).
-Some LLMs struggle more with symbolic perturbations, suggesting gaps in mathematical understanding, while others falter with numeric perturbations, possibly due to longer token chains.
+Some LLMs struggle more with symbolic perturbations, while others falter with numeric perturbations.
 Understanding the reasons behind these differences between models may reveal deeper principles of how LLMs process mathematical structures.

+A possible cause for the performance degradation is the increased length of input token chains for perturbed variants vs. seed problems - but on its own it does not explain the full degradation.
+For example, `Numeric-All-0' variants add just a few characters, increasing the length of some expressions by only 3--4\%, yet producing 50--100\% relative degradation in some cases.
+Conversely, we observe cases where substantially larger character increases do not degrade performance.
+Comparing `Symbolic' and `Numeric-1' perturbations, which add the same number of characters, isolates the effect of perturbation type from length.
+We observe a distinct performance gap (symbolic perturbations are harder), providing further evidence that models struggle with the mathematical substitutions, and not merely with token count.

-Where the top models truly shine is their robustness to perturbations---which is arguably a more critical metric for assessing LLM generalization capabilities---netting a performance gap of 30.6\% between o4-mini to the next best model on the total dataset.
-This robustness persists across perturbation categories and mathematical topics (Figure \ref{fig:noised-heatmap}), even when faced with out-of-distribution challenges, which might indicate a recent ``phase transition'' of frontier LLMs from reliance on memorized patterns to genuine mathematical understanding.
+The top models excel in robustness to perturbations - arguably a more critical measure of LLM generalization - achieving a 20\% performance gap between o4-mini, Gemini-2.5 Flash, and DeepSeek-R1, and the next-best model on the full dataset.
+This robustness holds across seeds, perturbation categories, and mathematical topics, including out-of-distribution settings (Figure \ref{fig:noised-heatmap}, see Appendix \ref{appendix-analysis} for further discussion).
+Such consistency can suggest a regime shift in robustness, with newer models exhibiting resilience beyond what their baseline performance would predict (Figure \ref{fig:phase_transition_graph}).